Gold treads water after seven-day losing streak on stimulus doubts

-SINGAPORE Gold struggled to shake off its longest losing streak in nearly six months as doubts persisted over when the U.S. Federal Reserve would begin scaling back its stimulus measures.
+SINGAPORE Gold was struggling to shake off its longest losing streak in nearly six months as doubts persisted over when the U.S. Federal Reserve would begin scaling back its stimulus measures.

-The metal has lost about 3 percent since October 28, logging its longest losing run since mid-May, when it dropped 8 percent in seven days.
+The metal has lost about 3 percent since October 28 and has logged its longest losing run since mid-May, when it dropped 8 percent in seven days.
 Analysts believe gold could break below the $1,300 mark ahead of the U.S. nonfarm payrolls report on Friday.

-Recent mixed economic data has cast doubts over the exact timing of any move by the bank, leaving markets to speculate whether the Fed would act before year-end.
+Recent mixed economic data has cast doubts over the exact timing, leaving markets to speculate whether the Fed would announce tapering before year-end.

 "The overall sentiment is that the economic recovery is steady but it has lost some steam," said Mark To, head of research at Hong Kong's Wing Fung Financial Group.